conflito/unsettle/README.md

 Note: By default, [Changes-Matcher](https://github.com/conflito/changes-matcher) attempts to match any of the known patterns.
 However, the `--conflict_name <pattern name>` option could be used to search for a particular change pattern.
-The pattern available are:
-- TODO 1 which matches X
-- TODO 2 which matches Y
+You can use the ``--list_patterns`` option to list the accepted names.

 For the running example, one could run the command above as